daviders98/codingTest/README.md

 **IMPORTANT NOTE**

-You can add files to the project and specify the path while in runtime or you can run the program with the pre-established destinations and drivers .txt files.
+You can add the txt files to the project and specify the path while in runtime or you can run the program with the pre-established destinations and drivers .txt files.